-The following dialog box appears when you select Abort Settings Change from the main menu:
+The dialog box below appears when you select Abort Settings Change from the main menu:

+Abort Settings Change

-Do you want to abort settings change?
+Do you really want to abort settings change?

+bo you really want to abort settings change?

 [Yes] [No]

 Select Yes to disregard your changes and reload your previous settings.
 After reload, the main menu appears on the screen.